 2) Primary Checking / ATM | Back-up Checking / ATM

 The primary method for making purchases while traveling is cash.
 The majority of the world works on cash.
-Yes, depending on where you travel, you may be able to pay with an EMV chipped credit card, if your US bank supports them.
+Yes, depending on where you travel, you may be able to pay with an EMV chipped credit card.

 So how do you pay with cash without being dinged for ATM withdrawal fees?
 The simple answer is to find a checking account that will reimburse you, even if you make withdrawals internationally.
 Our research indicated that Charles Schwab, (yes that Charles Schwab) offers a no ATM fees, zero minimum balance, and no service fees account called their High Yield Investor Checking Account.